-Nominated for eight Primetime Emmy Awards and has won four.
+Nominated for eight Primetime Emmy Awards and won four.

-Timeline: 1956 - Drops out of high school and enlists in the U.S. Navy.
+1956 - Drops out of high school and enlists in the US Navy.
 During his time in the Navy, Cosby earns his high school diploma through a correspondence course.

 1961 - Wins a track and field scholarship to Temple University.
 While at school, he gets his first job telling jokes while tending bar.

 1962 - Leaves school and moves to New York City to work as a comedian at the Gaslight Café.